 But like I said there is a shortage of nurses in Finland and there is a huge need for nursing in Finland.
 A nurse can work in many different places so there are many job opportunities!
 For example, you can work at a hospital ward, outpatient clinic, or surgery.
 Your job may also be found in home health care, nurse reception, various rehabilitation places, care homes, or medical centers.
 So as you can see job opportunities have a lot!

 At the end of your studies in Finland, you can choose what you want to focus on.
 You can focus on, for example, psychiatric nursing, nursing for children and adolescents, surgical nursing, internal medicine, mental hospital, etc. Orientation options depend on the school.
 That, what you would like to focus on is worth thinking about a lot.

 Here is a video about a Bachelor’s Degree in Nursing from Laurea University Of Applied Sciences.

 So, the salary depends on many things.
 It is affected by many things.
 Shift work and weekend work increase salary.

 So it’s hard to say nursing salary.
-According to the Finnish Nursing Association, the average basic salary of a nurse without supplements is gross wage 2445 EUR per month.
+According to the Finnish Nursing Association, the average basic salary of a nurse without supplements is a gross wage of 2445 EUR per month.
 That amount will still be taxed.
 With supplements, the salary is somewhat higher.

-You can see that Finland is ranked the worst and Norway ranked the best by average wage and entry-level salaries.
+You can see that Finland is ranked the worst and Norway is ranked the best by average wage and entry-level salaries.

 However, keep in mind that it’s not that simple.
-The difference is mainly due to that the cost of living in Norway is quite higher than in Finland.
+The difference is mainly due to the that the cost of living in Norway is quite higher than in Finland.

 That’s all about nursing in Finland and salaries.
 Next up, I’m going to tell you how can foreigners study nursing in Finland.